MattFranklin-Rapid/projectssite/readme.md

 This project is a scaffold for future development as well as a static site generator for Rapid Platform

-📁 dist - location of statically generated files to be uploaded to the CDN 📁 src
+📁 dist - location of statically generated files to be uploaded to the CDN 📁 public - static files that aren't referenced will be exported to /dist 'as-is' 📁 src
     📁 assets - Our static assets such as `.png` `.svg` 📁 data - `.json` data used in templates